stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.mailmerging/mailmerge/get_usenonmergefields/_index.md

 ---
+title: Aspose::Words::MailMerging::MailMerge::get_UseNonMergeFields method
-title: get_UseNonMergeFields
+linktitle: get_UseNonMergeFields
 second_title: Aspose.Words for C++ API Reference
-description: When true, specifies that in addition to MERGEFIELD fields, mail merge is performed into some other types of fields and also into "{{fieldName}}" tags.
+description: Aspose::Words::MailMerging::MailMerge::get_UseNonMergeFields method.
+When true, specifies that in addition to MERGEFIELD fields, mail merge is performed into some other types of fields and also into "{{fieldName}}" tags in C++.
 type: docs
 weight: 222
 url: /cpp/aspose.words.mailmerging/mailmerge/get_usenonmergefields/